hruthik7/Assignment2-Vadde/README.md

 [Link to know about myself](AboutME.md)
 _______________________________________________
 This Table shows Information About Places should visit and Amount of time to spent.
+# Table of cities to visit.
 | City | Place | Time To Spent |
 | --- | --- | --- |
 |Hyderabad|Charminar|Four Hours|